santomet/santomet-playground/rtl/README.md

 - -t | --dvbttwo 1/0 specifies if using DVB-T2 (default is yes)
 - -P | --port INT specifies open HTTP port for streaming

+# restream
+script that makes VLC to ingest some kind of stream and then restreams it.
+For example, if you have slow connection at the place where you have your antenna, but fast connection anywhere else, you can multiply your streaming possibilities this way...
+### restream switches:
+- -u | --url URL the streaming url to ingest
+- -p | --port INT the port for streaming out

 # SDRTrunk channels
 backed up playlists of trunks i have found in my location